-I. Rights of Indigenous People:
+9. Rights of Indigenous People:

 The international community has become concerned over violations of the rights of indigenous peoples in recent years, after many years of neglect.
+The United Nations Working Group on Indigenous Peoples has drafted a declaration on the rights of indigenous peoples, which is being examined by a working group of the UN Commission on Human Rights and will eventually come before the General Assembly for adoption.
 The decade from 1994-2003 has been declared the UN Decade for Indigenous Peoples.
 The violation of the rights of the indigenous has been taking place for centuries, the recent emphasis on economic development and international competitiveness has resulted in new onslaughts on their rights.
 The link between the rights of indigenous peoples and globalization was demonstrated by coming into effect of North American Free Trade Agreement of 1994, for the uprising by Indians in Chiapas, Mexico, drawing attention to the violation of their economic and social rights.

-J. Workers Rights and Globalisation.
+10. Workers Rights and Globalisation

 The competitive pressures of the new international economy have had negative effects on the rights of workers.
 Low labour costs and low labour standards are important elements in the choice of location of branches or subsidiaries of transnational corporations or choice of suppliers for industrial development.
 Textiles and other goods produced more cheaply in developing countries are taking over markets in the developed world.
 Governments thus have little or no incentive to improve working conditions - on the contrary, their competitive advantage depends on these conditions.
 Developing countries oppose the linking of labour standards to trade issues, pointing out that such linkages would take away their competitive advantage through cheap labour and low labour standards.
-This argument is quiet understandable since it is essential to increase the trade of developing countries, however in such case, the cost falls on the most vulnerable elements in the developing countries: unskilled or semi skilled labourers whose rights to organize labour unions, to engage in collectivebargaining or to protest against unsafe working conditions are denied.
+This argument is quiet understandable since it is essential to increase the trade of developing countries, however in such case, the cost falls on the most vulnerable elements in the developing countries: unskilled or semi skilled labourers whose rights to organize labour unions, to engage in collective bargaining or to protest against unsafe working conditions are denied.

-Implementation of Human Rights by the Government:
+Implementation of Human Rights in the Era of Globalisation: